What is Responsible Gambling?

-- Keep your gambling secret from those closest to you.
+- Keep your gambling a secret from those closest to you.

-- Keep gambling even when you’re up – and go on until you lose all your funds.
+- Keep gambling, even when you are on a positive run and go on until you lose all your funds.

 - Keep believing that a big win is just around the corner.

-- Think that your losses are your fault because you weren’t good enough at playing.
+- Think that your losses are your fault because you were not good or experienced enough at betting.

-- Spend a lot more of your time gambling or thinking about when you can gamble next.
+- Spend a good part of your time gambling or thinking about when you can gamble next.

-- Play higher and higher stakes to get that gambling thrill.
+- Play higher and higher stakes to feel a higher level of excitement.